estudio-hawara/bakus-pakus/docs/docs/intro.md

 ## Installation

-You can install Bakus-Pakus using your preferred package manager:
+You can install Choo-Choo using your preferred package manager:

 ```bash
 # Using npm